Phasor: Definition

 A real-valued sinusoid with constant amplitude, frequency, and phase has the form:

 where only parameter $t$ is time-variant.
 The inclusion of an imaginary component:

-gives it, in accordance with Euler's formula, the factoring property described in the lede paragraph:
+gives it, in accordance with Euler's formula, the factoring property described in the lead paragraph:

 whose real part is the original sinusoid.
 The benefit of the complex representation is that linear operations with other complex representations produces a complex result whose real part reflects the same linear operations with the real parts of the other complex sinusoids.
 Furthermore, all the mathematics can be done with just the phasors $A e^{i \theta},$ and the common factor $e^{i\omega t}$ is reinserted prior to the real part of the result.